Dreyfus affair: Crisis and reshaping the political landscape

 A new crisis arose at the same time in the heart of the Supreme Court, since Quesnay de Beaurepaire, president of the Civil Chamber, accused the Criminal Chamber of Dreyfusism in the press.
 He resigned on 8 January 1899 as a hero of the nationalist cause.
 This crisis led to the divestiture of the Criminal Division in favour of joint chambers.
 This was the point of blockage for the review.

 In 1899, the Dreyfus affair took up more and more of the political scene.
-On 16 February 1899, Félix Faure, the President of France, died. Émile Loubet was elected, which was an advance for the cause of the review as the previous president had been a fierce opponent.
+On 16 February 1899, Félix Faure, the President of France and a fierce opponent of the review, died of a heart attack. Émile Loubet was elected, which was an advance for the cause of the review.
 On 23 February 1899 at the funeral for Faure, Paul Déroulède attempted to force a coup at the Élysée Palace.
 It was a failure as it was not supported by the military.
 On 4 June 1899 Loubet was assaulted at the Longchamp Racecourse.
 These provocations plus permanent demonstrations from the extreme right, although it never actually put the Republic in danger, created a burst of Republicanism leading to the formation of a "government of republican defence" around Waldeck-Rousseau on 22 June 1899.
 The center of French politics, including Raymond Poincaré, had aligned itself with the pro-revisionists.
 The progressive anti-Dreyfusard Republicans such as Jules Méline, were rejected outright.
 The Dreyfus affair led to a clear reorganization of the French political landscape.